Harassment and bullying prevention

 Make sure employees know:

-Specific procedures for reporting an incident when the alleged harasser or bully is a senior leader, supervisor or someone acting on behalf of the employer.
+• What the specific procedures are for reporting an incident when the alleged harasser or bully is a superior.

 Investigation